simondotm/ym2149f/README.md

 An important note here is that the tuning of Periodic noise on the SN76489 is influenced by which bit of the chip's LFSR (Linear feedback shift register) is tapped (bit 15 or bit 16).
 The BBC Micro uses bit 15 (whereas other systems like the Sega Master System use bit 16).

 See [here for more info](https://gist.github.com/simondotm/84a08066469866d7f2e6aad875e598be) on that if you are interested.

+### White Noise Limitations
+The YM has 5-bit range for noise frequency, whereas the SN only has 3 "fixed frequency" white noise effects.
+For percussive effects this can sometimes result in a dull conversion where hit hats and snares tend to sound less crisp.

+However, the SN does have a "tuned white noise" feature (similar to the tuned periodic noise above) so we can simulate all of the YM frequencies if we are prepared to sacrifice use a muted channel C to control the frequency of the white noise.

+In practice we can interleave this white noise tuning with most compositions without any noticeable side effects, and the result is much crisper percussion.
+The latest version of the script supports this optional effect (`--white`), but at the time of writing it is still a work in progress as some glitches need ironing out for how it re-allocates other channels without muting important notes on channel C when tuned percussion is playing.

 ### Software Simulated Bass